-- If you suspect that exhaust fumes are entering the vehicle, drive with all windows fully open, and have the vehicle inspected immediately. - Do not run the engine in closed spaces such as a garage for any longer than is absolutely necessary.
+- If you suspect that exhaust fumes are entering the vehicle, drive with all windows fully open, and have the vehicle inspected immediately. - Do not run the engine in closed spaces such as a garage.

 - Do not park the vehicle with the engine running for any extended length of time. - Keep the trunk lid closed while driving, otherwise exhaust gases could be drawn into the passenger compartment.
 If you must drive in this manner for some reason, take the following steps: - 1.
-Open all the windows. - Set the air recirculate button (if so equipped) "OFF" and the fan control dial to 4 (high) to circulate the air. - If electrical wiring or other cable connections must pass to a trailer through the seal on the trunk lid or the body, follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle. - The exhaust system and body should be inspected by a qualified mechanic whenever: - a.
-The vehicle is raised for service.
+Open all the windows. - 2.
+Set the air recirculation button (if so equipped) off and the fan control dial to 4 (high) to circulate the air. - 3.
+Be sure the rear seats are secured and latched in the upright position. - If electrical wiring or other cable connections must pass to a trailer through the seal on the trunk lid or the body, follow the manufacturer's recommendation to prevent carbon monoxide entry into the vehicle. - The exhaust system and body should be inspected by a qualified mechanic whenever:

-- You suspect that exhaust fumesare entering into the passenger compartment. - c.
+- a.
+The vehicle is raised for service. - b.
+You suspect that exhaust fumes are entering into the passenger compartment. - c.
 You notice a change in the sound of the exhaust system. - d.
 You have had an accident involving damage to the exhaust system, underbody, or rear of the vehicle.